Rai-Sama/Virtual_Assistant/README.md

 The assistant can answer general queries like "Who is Albert Einstein?" or "What is the weather forecast today?"

-The assistant can also solve almost any mathematical queries utilizing the WolframAlpha API.
+The assistant can also solve mathematical queries utilizing the WolframAlpha API.

 The Assistant can understand and speak all 108 languages Google Translate supports.